adeck/ansible-hiera/README.md

 This is primarily useful for those looking to use [puppet][] alongside ansible.

 ## How to use

+### Important Note!

+At the moment, this module relies upon the assumption that it is running on the master, and that the user is running the playbook from the root of the project (so modules are under `./library/`).
+However, if the module isn't run as a `local_action`, or with `connection: local`, this module will fail.

+So, use this as a `local_action` or with `connection: local` and you'll be fine.

+### Documentation

 Curious how to use the ansible module?
 It contains a DOCUMENTATION string readable by `ansible-doc`!
 Simply run: